 - Select the USB flash drive as a boot option.

 - Select "Try Ubuntu without installing”.

-- Once the system is ready, insert the second USB flash drive containing the Ubuntu Core image file.
+- Once the Ubuntu session has started, insert the second USB flash drive containing the Ubuntu Core image file.

 <disk label>is the label of the second USB flash drive:

-- Reboot the system and remove the flash drives when prompted, it will then reboot from the internal memory where Ubuntu Core has been flashed.
+- Reboot the system and remove the flash drives when prompted.
+It will then boot from the internal memory where Ubuntu Core has been flashed.

 - The system will boot then become ready to configure.